Charles Stanhope, 3rd Earl Stanhope1

 F, #13600, d.
 12 August 1849

 Hon.
-Frances Barrington was the daughter of Reverend George Barrington, 5th Viscount Barrington of Ardglass and Elizabeth Adair.1 She married William Legge, 4th Earl of Dartmouth, son of George Legge, 3rd Earl of Dartmouth and Lady Frances Finch, on 25 October 1828.1 She died on 12 August 1849.1
+Frances Barrington was the daughter of Reverend George Barrington, 5th Viscount Barrington of Ardglass and Elizabeth Adair.1,2 She married William Legge, 4th Earl of Dartmouth, son of George Legge, 3rd Earl of Dartmouth and Lady Frances Finch, on 25 October 1828.1 She died on 12 August 1849.1

-As a result of her marriage, Hon.
+After her marriage, Hon.
 Frances Barrington was styled as Countess of Dartmouth on 25 October 1828.
 From 25 October 1828, her married name became Legge.

 Children of Hon.
 Frances Barrington and William Legge, 4th Earl of Dartmouth